rainsound-ai/automated-meeting-agent/backend/README.md

 # Backend

-This is the FastAPI backend for our meeting agent.
+This is the FastAPI backend for our automated meeting agent.

 ## Development